top of page

 Marriage

 Elva La Treque was married six times, four of them to co-star Blanc LaRocque.
-The other two were a short lived union with bodyguard Armand Steele and a brief marriage to B.F.
+The two others were a short lived union with bodyguard Armand Steele and a brief marriage to lawyer B.F.
 Sambuca which left her widowed.

 Children